-Policy 2.12.
+- Policy 2.12.
 Roles and responsibilities.
 Establish clear roles, rights, and responsibilities for participants and decision makers in planning and investment processes.
-Address roles of City bureaus, elected officials, and participants, including community and neighborhood leadership, business, organizations, and individuals.
+Address roles of City bureaus, elected officials, and participants, including community and neighborhood leadership, business, organizations, and individuals. - Policy 2.13.

-Policy 2.13.
 Project scope.
-Establish clear expectations about land use project sponsorship, purpose, design, and how decision makers will use the process results.
+Establish clear expectations about land use project sponsorship, purpose, design, and how decision makers will use the process results. - Policy 2.14.

-Policy 2.14.
 Community influence.
 At each stage of the process, identify which elements of a planning and investment process can be influenced or changed through community involvement.
-Clarify the extent to which those elements can be influenced or changed.
+Clarify the extent to which those elements can be influenced or changed. - Policy 2.15.

-Policy 2.15.
 Documentation and feedback.
 Provide clear documentation for the rationale supporting decisions in planning and investment processes.
-Communicate to participants about the issues raised in the community involvement process, how public input affected outcomes, and the rationale used to make decisions.

-38. Finding: As described in the findings for Statewide Planning Goal 1 (Citizen Involvement), the legislative process was clearly outlined in notices, documents and on the project website, with guidance on how to testify to influence the Proposed Draft at the PSC, which amended the proposal.
-Then the Recommended Draft was published with the opportunity to testify to the City Council for the March 6, 2019 public hearing.
+Communicate to participants about the issues raised in the community involvement process, how public input affected outcomes, and the rationale used to make decisions. - 53.
+Finding: As described in the findings for Statewide Planning Goal 1 (Citizen Involvement), the legislative process was clearly outlined in notices, documents and on the project website as to how to testify to influence the Proposed Draft Report at the PSC.
+Then the Recommended Draft Report was published with the opportunity to testify to the City Council for the May 23, 2019 public hearing.

-Throughout this process, BPS staff contacted, met with, and coordinated with stakeholders to inform them how to engage in the decision-making process, how the process was structured, and additional opportunities to participate when such opportunities existed.
+Throughout this process, information was provided to inform interested people on how to engage in the decision-making process, how the process was structured, and additional opportunities to participate when such opportunities existed.